klbarret-gif/Personal-Digital-Lexicon-/README.md

 ## Process:

 My best friend from high school and I still use Discord to talk because of the years of messages we have on there.
 In order to read and analyze these messages, I used Discrub, an incredibly useful chrome extension.
-Unfortunately, it takes hours to compile incredibly large amounts of text in Discord.
+Unfortunately, it takes hours to compile incredibly large amounts of text in Discord, so more results will be added later.

 From 2023 to now, *I have sent over 150k messages* to my best friend on Discord and counting.